Code of Student Rights and Responsibilities

 - Deny the appeal because it does not fall within the parameters of or comply with the requirements set forth in this Code.

 - If a finding of responsibility or no responsibility is reversed on appeal or if an appeal is dismissed, the matter shall be considered resolved and the decision by the person deciding the appeal shall be considered final and binding upon all involved unless the president of the university decides to review the decision.

 In cases where the consequence is either suspension or dismissal, the President of the university may, at his/her discretion, review the decision of an appellate authority and has the full range of responses outlined in 8.5.

 Any question of interpretation regarding the Code shall be referred to the Dean of Students or his or her designee for final determination, subject to appeal to the Vice President for Student Affairs.

-The Code should be reviewed periodically under the direction of the Coordinator of Student Conduct.
+The Code should be reviewed periodically under the direction of the Director of Student Conduct.
 In all cases, review of this document should be done by bodies which include students appointed by the Student Government Association.

-Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document, or are required to insure the code is consistent with state or federal law, can be made by the Dean of Students and become effective upon approval by the President of the University.
+Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document, or are required to insure the code is consistent with state or federal law, can be made by the Dean of Students and become effective upon approval by the President of the university.